akinmaurice/node-api-starter/README.md

 # node-api-starter

-This repository contains a Node JS starter pack.
+This repository contains a Node JS Postgres DB starter pack with authorization and authentication.

 ## Getting Started